devtut/generate/docs/csharp/how-to-use-c-structs-to-create-a-union-type-similar-to-c-unions.md

 ---
-metaTitle: "How to use C# Structs to create a Union type  (Similar to C Unions)"
+metaTitle: "C# | How to use C# Structs to create a Union type  (Similar to C Unions)"
 description: "C-Style Unions in C#, Union Types in C# can also contain Struct fields"
 ---